 Contact Us For A Flat-Fee Initial Consultation

-Our attorneys offer no-obligation initial consultations for a single flat fee.
+Our attorneys offer no-obligation initial consultations for free.
 Call 262-780-0460 or contact us online to arrange an appointment.
 Our office is conveniently located off Interstate 94 in Brookfield, Wisconsin.
-We serve clients throughout the metro area.
+We serve clients throughout the Milwaukee and Waukesha metro areas.